-Thereby, the focus should also be on finding out the factual values of the lagging times.
-On the other hand, the used non-precise phase lag times are also dependent on the the porosity, heat capacity of blood, and the coupling factor.
-Such reliance of the phase lag times which also affects the thermal response of the tissue is missed out in most of the previous publications and needs to be involved for getting more precious results.
-At last, it should be noted that among the many works performed in this filed, there are few works presenting the strong verification.
-That is why it is necessary for theoretical groups to be in contact with the experimentalists and the clinical physicians to provide the available data for the attestation of the calculations.
+Thereby, the focus should also be on finding the real values of the delay times.
+The inaccurate phase lag times are also dependent on the porosity, heat capacity of the blood, and the coupling factor.
+Such reliance on phase lag times, which also affects the tissue's thermal response, is missed out in most of the previous publications and needs to be involved for getting more precious results.
+At last, it should be noted that only a few works present strong verification.
+That is why theoretical groups must contact the experimentalists and the clinical physicians to provide the available data and experience to certify the calculations.